adamkdean/akd-sh/workspace/posts/2018-08-01-15-24-00-mount-docker-volume-locally.md

 CMD ["/bin/sh"]
 ```

 In this dockerfile you can see that we create a directory (later to be used as a mount point), and then we create a symlink directory pointing to the same place.
-Don't forget to build the image `docker build -t arthurs-backdoor .`.

 ```
+$ docker build -t arthurs-backdoor .
 $ docker volume create my_precious_data
 $ docker run -d -v my_precious_data:/volume -v $(pwd)/my_precious_data:/local arthurs_backdoor
 ```